grafana/jsonnet-libs/cloudflare/README.md

 # Cloudflare Mixin
 The Cloudflare mixin is a set of configurable Grafana dashboards and alerts.

 The metrics analyzed here are a part of `Cloudflare Analytics - account and zone analytics` found [here](https://developers.cloudflare.com/analytics/account-and-zone-analytics/).
+Pool and worker metrics will not appear until your Cloudflare instance has been configured to utilize them.

 The Cloudflare mixin contains the following dashboards: